giffiecode/yields/README.md

-building a spreadsheet for yields of different yielding products
+building a spreadsheet for yields of yielding products